 Under the terms of the International Promotion Agreement, Meridian is responsible for collecting payments from customers and remitting such payments to us on a quarterly basis.
-As a result, we are subject to Meridian's ability to collect and remit payment to us in a timely manner.
+As a result, we rely on Meridian's ability to collect and remit payment to us in a timely manner.
 Meridian could fail to perform such obligations adequately, cease operations abruptly or become insolvent, or our relationships with Meridian may otherwise change adversely.
-If the foregoing were to occur, there could be an adverse impact on our business, financial condition and operating results as a result.
+Any of the foregoing could adversely impact our business, financial condition and operating results as a result.